Does Xanax get you high?

 Am I addicted to Xanax?

 Getting high on Xanax is a form of Xanax abuse.
 If you think that you have problems with Xanax, and are taking more than recommended, or are snorting, smoking or injecting Xanax…then you can get help to stop.
-Please leave us your questions about Xanax and its use here.
+Please learn more about what you can expect from the Xanax addiction treatment process and rehab programs, then leave us your questions about Xanax and its use here.
 We answer all legitimate queries with a personal and prompt reply.

 Reference sources: Abuse liability and clinical pharmacokinetics of alprazolam in alcoholic men